Skip to content

 To Be Good Is Not Enough: Falling Short of Genius in Five Easy Pieces

-This essay was first published on Fourth & Sycamore.
-So far in our Third Floor Film Series we’ve watched Alfred Hitchcock’s 1958 film Vertigo, the groundbreaking… Read more “To Be Good Is Not Enough: Falling Short of Genius in Five Easy Pieces”
+So far in our Third Floor Film Series we’ve watched Alfred Hitchcock’s 1958 film Vertigo, the groundbreaking 1967 Bonnie and Clyde directed by Arthur Penn, and Elia Kazan’s steaming… Read more “To Be Good Is Not Enough: Falling Short of Genius in Five Easy Pieces”

 A Review Marilyn Monroe Day by Day: A Timeline of People, Places, and Events by Carl Rollyson

-This review was first published on Fourth & Sycamore.
-Over half a century after her untimely death at age thirty-six Marilyn Monroe still captivates screen audiences… Read more “A Review Marilyn Monroe Day by Day: A Timeline of People, Places, and Events by Carl Rollyson”
+Over half a century after her untimely death at age thirty-six Marilyn Monroe still captivates screen audiences and intrigues the curious.
+Who – and what – was… Read more “A Review Marilyn Monroe Day by Day: A Timeline of People, Places, and Events by Carl Rollyson”

 Single-Car Runaway Trains: Broken Lives in A Streetcar Named Desire

-This essay first appeared on Fourth & Sycamore.
-There is not a single emotionally healthy adult to be found in Elia Kazan’s steamy 1951 hothouse drama A… Read more “Single-Car Runaway Trains: Broken Lives in A Streetcar Named Desire”
+There is not a single emotionally healthy adult to be found in Elia Kazan’s steamy 1951 hothouse drama A Streetcar Named Desire.
+Every player in this story is… Read more “Single-Car Runaway Trains: Broken Lives in A Streetcar Named Desire”

 Zabriskie Point (1970)